HonestGoat/OGCWin/README.md

 🔹 What Happens Next?
 OGCWin will automatically download and set up everything needed.
-A shortcut will be created on your Desktop, allowing you to launch the utility anytime with a single click.
+A shortcut will be created on your Desktop, allowing you to launch the utility anytime with a double click.
-After the first run, simply use the shortcut to start OGCWin—no need to re-enter the command.
+After the first run, simply use the shortcut to start OGCWin.
+No need to re-enter the command.

 ---

 🎯 How It Works
 1️⃣ Launch OGCWin using the desktop shortcut or PowerShell command.
 2️⃣ Choose between Wizard Mode or Utility Mode based on your needs:
+3️⃣ Follow the on-screen prompts to apply tweaks, install apps, or fix system issues.

 ---

-Wizard Mode – Guides you step-by-step through setting up a new Windows installation.
+Wizard Mode – Guides you step-by-step through setting up a fresh Windows installation.
 Utility Mode – Gives you direct access to powerful tools for debloating, optimizing, and troubleshooting.
-3️⃣ Follow the on-screen prompts to apply tweaks, install apps, or fix system issues.

 ---